 Named persons need to use PPE when visiting during an outbreak – see NIPCM for further information on PPE for visitors.
-They should also follow all other IPC measures in place.
+They must also follow all other IPC measures in place.

 Older adult care homes still remain vulnerable settings due to their closed nature, communal living and the susceptibility of the service user population to infectious disease.

 - support service users to nominate up to three named persons

 - keep an updated record of each service user's named persons

 - involve family members, friends and advocates in this task, as appropriate

 Service users can have up to three named persons but only one named person should visit each day.

 Exceptionally, two named persons can visit at one time if support is needed by one of them, for example, an elderly spouse.

 Exceptions remain at the discretion of the care home or residential setting and/or the HPT.

 The named person should not attend if they meet any of the criteria outlined in the symptom awareness section.